BiographyFact Check

 Who is the father of her children?

-NBA star Dale Davis is the biological father of Trayce.
-However, Trayce was raised by his stepfather, Ray Jackson, and even hyphenated his name to honor him.
-Ray Jackson is the father of her younger son, Tayven.
+Former NBA star Dale Davis is the real father of her oldest son, Trayce.
+Her husband, Ray Jackson, is the father of her other kids (like her younger son, Tayven, who plays college football).

 Did Karla Knafel win her lawsuit against Michael Jordan?